Back to Blog

 }

-With this CSS file, your header will have a distinct background color, and other elements will inherit these basic styles.
-Django will serve this CSS file to every page using `base.html`.
+Now, with this CSS file, your header features its own background color, and the rest of your elements inherit these basic styles.
+Django is going to render this CSS file on every page that uses base. html.

-Production Tip: Debugging Template Errors: When working with templates in Django, I’ve found that template syntax errors are often caused by missing tags or incorrect file paths.
-Always check your console for specific error messages that can guide you to the exact issue in your HTML templates.
+Production Tip: Whenever I am working with the templates in Django, I have noticed that template syntax errors are usually because of missing the tags or file paths.
+In addition, your console will provide you with specific errors that help pinpoint the problem to individual parts of your HTML templates.

 FAQs